Overview of the 2026 CDC Vaccination Schedule

 The Bottom Line

 Vaccines remain one of the most effective tools in preventive medicine.
-The 2026 CDC schedule reflects our growing understanding of infectious diseases and the expanding arsenal of safe, effective vaccines available to adults.
+The 2026 CDC schedule reflects our growing understanding of infectious diseases and the safe, effective vaccines available to adults.
 Talk to your healthcare provider about which vaccines are right for you based on your age, health conditions, occupation, and lifestyle.